Wisconsin OWI: pulled over for no reason? This case got dropped, yours could too!

-He ended up getting charged with an OWI 2nd Offense.
+He ended up NOT getting charged with an OWI 2nd Offense.

 Attorney Westley argued in the motion hearing that the officer did not have reasonable suspicion to conduct a traffic stop due to the fact that there were no traffic violations, nor were there any other bases for believing that the client had committed or was about to commit any sort of crime.
 One of the major points of the argument and decision was that the client had pulled up to a George Webb restaurant, and those are supposed to be open 24 hours.
 The judge agreed with Attorney Westley and suppressed all evidence following the officer pulling up to her client’s vehicle.